jellison8640/site/docs/geog585.md

 ##change the nest names/identities into just the year/colony
 coma09nests$col <- as.factor(substr(coma09nests$IDENT, 1, 7))
 coma10nests$col <- as.factor(substr(coma10nests$IDENT, 1, 7))

-##we can check it and see the different levels of colonies
+##we can check it to see the different levels of colonies
 coma10nests$col %>% unique()
 ```